NikolaosPapas/aisd-wde-5-ai-flexbox-and-css-grid/README.md

   - [ ] Open your `styles.css` file and paste the supplied CSS code for the `<h1>` header next in the file.

 **Explanation:**
-- In this step, we styled the h1 page title using CSS making it big, bold, and centered.
+In this step, we styled the h1 page title using CSS making it big, bold, and centered.

 ## 14.  **Style the Company Description `<p>` Tag**
 In this step, we'll style the company description `<p>` tag to ensure it is visually appealing and consistent with the overall design of the webpage.

-  - [ ] Prove CSS code to style the `<p>` tag with the class of store-description.
+  - [ ] Provide CSS code to style the `<p>` tag with the class of store-description.
 The paragraph should be centered under the `<h1>` header and appear in a box with a transparent, lighter background color and a border around it.
 The box should adjust responsively with the screen size and include padding and margins for spacing.
   - [ ] Open your `styles.css` file and paste the supplied CSS code for the `.store-description` class `<p>` tag next in the `styles.css` file.

 **Explanation:**
-- In this step, we styled the .store-description `<p>` tag to appear centered under the `<h1>` header.
+In this step, we styled the .store-description `<p>` tag to appear centered under the `<h1>` header.

 ## 15. **Style the Pet Gallery Section**
 In this step, we'll style the Pet Gallery section by using CSS Grid to create a responsive layout for the pet photo boxes.